plloyd11/solarflux/site/blog/focus-in-the-field-reflecting-on-a-year-of-operation.md

 ---
 date: 2022-02-10
 tags: blog
-title: 'FOCUS in the Field: Reflecting on a Year of Operation'
+title: 'FOCUS in the field: reflecting on a year of operation'
-featured_image: "/images/public/focus-in-sun_feb22.jpg"
+featured_image: "/images/public/img_0866.jpg"
 excerpt: In this blog post, we review the most recent 12 months of operational data from the FOCUS concentrator
 category: Updates